Emerging Leaders of Color Fellowship

 Group process and reflection time will be included to discuss the specific challenges participants face as leaders of color.
 Participants will engage with community and state leaders of all backgrounds to help build their networks and social capital.

 In our pursuit of fostering an inclusive environment, we’ve intentionally assembled a team of highly qualified BIPOC and white facilitators and speakers to contribute to the fellowship.
-This decision is rooted in our belief that diverse perspectives enrich our discussions and learning experiences when assembled with safety and intentionality.
-By including a diverse range of voices, we aim to create a space where meaningful conversations can flourish, different viewpoints are respected, and everyone can learn and grow together.
+This decision is rooted in our belief that differing perspectives enrich our discussions and learning experiences when assembled with safety and intentionality.
+By including a range of voices, we aim to create a space where meaningful conversations can flourish, different viewpoints are respected, and everyone can learn and grow together.

 Let's Connect